hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Turkish coffee: strong and thick coffee, the good ones are served with a distinct _crema_
 - Lahmacun: sometimes called the "Turkish pizza", it's thin, crispy and delicious
 - Kavut: a type of flour-based halva, very paste-like (make it "bland" so that it can be topped with honey/jam or anything else)
-- Menemen: scrambled eggs with tomatoes, the perfect breakfast dish
+- Menemen: scrambled eggs with tomatoes, the perfect breakfast dish (✅ made on 23-09-2025, no recipe yet)
 - Mercimek: lentil soup that is creamy and light

 ## Georgia